Static Caching on Craft Cloud

 To supplement this, we provide a static caching system that automatically detects (and purges!) cacheable HTML responses.
 These static page caches are created and invalidated using the same mechanism as Craft’s own template caches—so any time an element is updated, Cloud knows exactly which pages to purge.

-By default, only 200-level GET responses are cached; redirection and errors (300-level and higher) are not cached, unless you explicitly opt in.
+By default, only 200-level GET responses are candidates for static caching; redirection and errors (300-level and higher) are not cached, unless you explicitly opt in.

 Static Cache vs. Template Caches #